ccorsi/setup-sqlite/README.md

 This action provides the following functionality for GitHub Actions users:

-- Optionally downloading and caching distribution of the requested sqlite version, and adding it to the PATH
+- Downloading and caching the distribution of the requested sqlite version, and adding it to the PATH

 ## Usage